1967 Nauruan Constitutional Convention election

 Constitutional Convention elections were held in Nauru on 16 December 1967.
 The convention was established by the Nauru Legislative Council as a result of the Australian government passing the Nauru Independence Act 1967, which allowed for Nauru's independence and the end of its status as a United Nations trust territory administered by Australia.

 Background

-The Constitutional Convention consisted 27 elected members and the nine elected members of the Legislative Council.
+The Constitutional Convention consisted of 27 elected members and the nine elected members of the Legislative Council.
 A total of 96 candidates contested the 27 elected seats.
 There were fewer than 1,000 registered voters.

 Results

 There were 945 total votes in the election with 82 of those votes being invalid.